dcramer/kleenex/README.rst

 -----

 By default, kleenex is fully active on all test runs.
-What this means, is it will attempt to connect to a coverage database (sqlite://coverage.db by default) and determine which tests it needs to run based on the code changes.
+What this means, is it will attempt to connect to a coverage database (sqlite:///coverage.db by default) and determine which tests it needs to run based on the code changes.
 If data for a test is missing in the database (e.g. the test is new), it will include that test in the suite automatically.

 Kleenex also checks for missing coverage along the way.
 By default it will raise an error when it hits a code change that has no test coverage.
-To disable this functionality, you should set ``--skip-missing-coverage``.
+To disable this functionality, you should set ``--kleenex-skip-missing``.

 Recording Test Coverage
 -----------------------

 In order to utilize selective test runner, you're going to need to continually populate a coverage database.
-Generally the best way to do this is to have something like your CI server always run with --record-test-coverage on your master (develop) branch.
+Generally the best way to do this is to have something like your CI server always run with --kleenex-record on your master (develop) branch.